outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - positive/negative:
       - insight path
+        - 'positive and negative are opposite extreme values of a spectrum structure'
+          - 'positive and negative are inherently connected'
+            - 'connecting the extreme positive value with the extreme negative value is often lower-cost (multiplication by integer of -1 with center at integer of 0) than connecting most interim values with extreme values (determine sequential difference in fraction digits, and use addition)'
+              - '
         - 'all structures can be linked to all structures'
           - 'similarity is similar to difference'
+          - 'opposite & equal (apply discrete not structure) are lower-cost to connect than different & similar (apply continuous scale structure)'
           - 'structure-linking becomes likelier with previous structure-linking'
             - 'connecting negative & positive structures is lower-cost with each iteration'
         - 'outward extreme negativity error implies either an (internal extreme negativity error) or (minor negativity error at extreme scale)'